23AIBox/scMamba/README.md

 This is the official codebase for **scMamba: A Scalable Foundation Model for Single-Cell Multi-omics Integration Beyond Highly Variable Feature Selection**.

+![scMamba](images/scMamba.png)

+## About

 scMamba is a foundation model designed to integrate single-cell multi-omics data without the need for prior feature selection while preserving genomic positional information. scMamba introduces a patch-based tokenization strategy that treats genomics regions as words (tokens) and cells as sentences.
 Building upon the concept of state space duality, scMamba distills rich biological insights from high-dimensional, sparse single-cell multi-omics data.
 Additionally, our novel contrastive learning approach, enhanced with cosine similarity regularization, enables superior alignment across omics layers compared to traditional methods.
 Systematic benchmarking across multiple datasets demonstrates that scMamba significantly outperforms state-of-the-art methods in preserving biological variation, aligning omics layers, and enhancing key downstream tasks such as clustering, cell type annotation, and trajectory inference.
 Our findings position scMamba as a powerful tool for large-scale single-cell multi-omics integration, capable of handling large-scale atlases and advancing biological discovery.

-![scMamba](images/scMamba.png)

 ## Installation